Parmesaaan/rlp-nightmare-spores/README.md

-# Example
+# Nightmare Spores
-An example greeter plugin
+A plugin that highlights the explosion radius of the spores spawned by the Nightmare boss